Skip to main content Scroll Top

 Lucie Arnaz

-Having had one walk-on part in her parents’ television series I Love Lucy and on Lucille Ball’s second TV series The Lucy Show, Arnaz made her first acting appearance in a continuing role in the series Here’s Lucy from 1968 to 1974.
-She played Kim Carter, the daughter of the eponymous Lucy – who was played by Arnaz’s real-life mother, Lucille Ball.
-She also briefly had a series of her own, The Lucie Arnaz Show, in 1985.
-She has also had a lengthy career in musical theater.
-In the summer of 1978, she played the title role in “Annie Get Your Gun” at the Jones Beach Theatre on Long Island, NY.
+Lucie Arnaz, having had one walk-on part in her parents’ television series I Love Lucy and on Lucille Ball’s second TV series The Lucy Show, made her first acting appearance in a continuing role in the series Here’s Lucy from 1968 to 1974.
+She played Kim Carter, the daughter of the eponymous Lucy — who was played by Arnaz’s real-life mother, Lucille Ball.
+Arnaz also briefly had a series of her own, The Lucie Arnaz Show, in 1985.
+She has also had a lengthy career in musical theatre.
+In the summer of 1978, she played the title role in “Annie Get Your Gun” at the Jones Beach Theatre on Long island, NY.
 This was the first production at Jones Beach Theatre after the death of longtime producer Guy Lombardo.
 She made her Broadway debut in 1979 in the musical They’re Playing Our Song.
 Arnaz won the Theatre World Award and the Los Angeles Drama Critics Circle Award for Best Actress in a Musical for her portrayal of Sonia Walsk in the show.
-In 1986, the won the Sarah Siddons Award for her tour with Tommy Tune in the international company of the musical My One and Only.
+In 1986, she won the Sarah Siddons Award for her tour with Tommy Tune in the international company of the musical My One and Only.
 She has numerous other theater and musical credits both in the United States and abroad, including roles in Seesaw, Annie Get Your Gun, Whose Life Is It Anyway?, The Guardsman, The Wizard of Oz in Concert: Dreams Come True, Sonia Flew, The Witches of Eastwick, Vanities, Neil Simon’s Lost in Yonkers, Dirty Rotten Scoundrels, and Terence McNally’s Master Class.
 Arnaz has also made some feature film appearances, the most prominent of which was 1980’s The Jazz Singer, in which she co-starred with singer Neil Diamond and renowned actor Laurence Olivier.
 She earned a Best Supporting Actress Golden Globe nomination for her work in the film.
 She won an Emmy Award in 1993 for her documentary Lucy and Desi: A Home Movie.

 Mark Beasley